TurnerDigitalBuilder/SnowGlobe/README.md

 1. The overlay card introduces the game and asks to start or enable tilt.
 2. Once running, the HUD shows score, timer, level, remaining stars, and bonus multiplier.
 3. Stats pin to the upper-left corner while the control panel hugs the lower-right, leaving the globe clear in the center.
-4. The on-screen joystick stays anchored in the lower-left corner for easy thumb reach.
+4. Keyboard input replaces the on-screen joystick, keeping the screen clear while remaining desktop-friendly.
 5. Game-over or pause states bring back the overlay with contextual messaging.

 ## Mobile readiness